bouchara0303/personalProjects/qrCodeCreator/README.md

 # QR Code Generator
-This project is a QR code Generator implemented in python using NumPy and PIL
+This project is a QR code Generator implemented in python using NumPy and PIL.